Why Europe Does Not Build Skyscrapers?

 Why do Europeans hate skyscrapers?

-Carving through the muddy ground and building the foundation first is a very expensive challenge urban sprawl is much cheaper for Berlin.
-At this point, you might think about Shanghai, built on muddy ground but filled with skyscrapers.
+Carving through the muddy ground and building the foundation first is a costly challenge urban sprawl is much cheaper for Berlin.
+At this point, you might think about Shanghai, made of muddy ground but filled with skyscrapers.

-For decades, Shanghai has been sinking, and currently, 30% of its subsidence can be attributed to skyscrapers.
-China decided to go ahead anyway because the primary justification for it in Shanghai could be that the population density is such that land prices skyrocket and make it attractive to build, overcoming planning objections.
+Shanghai has been sinking for decades, and 30% of its subsidence can be attributed to skyscrapers.
+China decided to go ahead anyway because the primary justification in Shanghai could be that the population density is such that land prices skyrocket and make it attractive to build, overcoming planning objections.

-Zoning regulations are advertised as something good, preserving the culture, heritage, and jazz.
+Zoning regulations are advertised as good, preserving the culture, heritage, and jazz.
 But often, it goes down to cronyism.
 There are the cronies who benefit from zoning regulations and lobby for them.
-If skyscrapers are allowed, far more apartments and office spaces will be available, pushing down the rent cost.
+If skyscrapers are allowed, far more apartments and office spaces will be available, reducing rent costs.
 Because there is more supply, it will depress the value of the existing properties.

 What do you think?
 Should Europeans go ahead with skyscrapers to lower the runs, or should it stay as it is?
 If you are European, what is your personal opinion about skyscrapers in your city?
 Let me know your suggestions in the comment section below.